 Lower Solu Region Trekking

-Lower Solu region trekking is the perfect destination for those preferring to trek through the off-beaten path of Khumbu Valley.
+Lower Solu region trekking is the perfect destination for those preferring to trek through the off-beaten path of the Khumbu Valley.
 The valley is the home of the land of Sherpa communities, offering a deep glimpse into the Buddhist tradition and their culture.
 Likewise, the journey to the Lower Solu region begins with a flight from Kathmandu to the airstrip at Phaplu.
-Mount Numbur (6959m), and Karyolung (6511m) are the major highlight of the trek.
+Mount Numbur (6,959 m), and Karyolung (6,511 m) are the major highlights of the trek.
 Further, the trek takes 9-12 days to complete, depending on the route and chosen itinerary.

 Everest Panorama Trek

 Everest Panorama Trek is another excellent alternative to Everest Base Camp, along with Gokyo Lake Trekking.
-The trek is a great choice for travelers who want to witness the majesty of Mount Everest but want to avoid high-altitude treks and are budget trekkers.
-The Everest panorama trek’s less difficult nature makes it ideal for even family.
-Further, the trek takes up to an elevation of 3,860 at Tengboche but provides an excellent option to see the beauty of the Everest region and the area’s culture within 7-9 days.
+The trek is a great choice for travelers who want to witness the majesty of Mount Everest but want to avoid high-altitude treks and are on a budge.
+The Everest panorama trek’s less difficult nature makes it ideal for even families.
+Further, the trek reaches an elevation of 3,860 m at Tengboche, offering an excellent opportunity to experience the beauty of the Everest region and its culture within 7-9 days.

 Ama Dablam Base Camp trek